ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

     - [Regular expression mathcing]
     - [Wildcard matching]
     - [Minimum cost tree from leaf values]
+	- [Ones and zeroes]
     - [Partition into two equal subset problem]
     - [Partition into two subsets with minimum difference]
-    - [Last stone weight 2, normal knapsack and coin change 2 as well, compare with how coin change front and back iteration of j loop makes a difference to count allowed]
+    - [Last stone weight 2, normal knapsack(2D) and coin change 2(1D) as well, compare with how coin change front and back iteration of j loop makes a difference to count allowed]
     - [Flip array]
     - [Trapping rain water]
 14. [Bit Manipulation]